sparsell/quilt-a-long/NOTES.md

 [x] Get FAQ, About and charlie pops IG links to work properly [] Spacing of footer contents (centering attribution, padding on R, L)

+[] if logged in? show navigation that can look at quilters and QALs (not signup/login)